syfqdniel/Clinic-Management-System/README.md

 ## 💡 Features

-- Home page with pesoniled dashboard
+- Add new employee
-- List of blog posts
+- Add new medecine
-- Detailed post view
+- Show treatment, medecine and stock report
-- About Me section
+- Register patient
-- Responsive layout for mobile and desktop
+- Register treatment

 ## 🛠️ Technologies Used